borjacabello/IronWorld/readme.md

 ## Description

-Describe your project in one/two lines.
+IronWorld is an Ironhack-based on social network which allows current and old Ironhack students to be connected through post publications while getting access to resources like job offers and others which are managed by moderators and admins.

 ## User Stories

-- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
+- **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
+- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault.
-- **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
+- **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup.
-- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend.
-- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
+- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account.
-- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account.
+- **posts list** - As a user I want to be able to see all the posts that registered people have done.
-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **navigation bar** - As a user I want to see a navigation bar which contains all the pages I can access to.
+- **post create** - As a user I want to be able to create a publication at any moment.
-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **comment create** - As a user I want to be able to create a comment in a publication ay any moment.
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **post details** - As a user I want to be able to see all the details and comments. of a particular post in a new page.
+- **profile details** - As a user I want to be able to access my personal profile and edit my register parameters like username, email or password.
+- **search bar** - As a user I want to be able to search any post at any moment.
+- **like-unlike buttons** - As a user I want to be able to like or unlike a publication.
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+- **favourites button** - As a user I want to be able to add a particular post to my favourites section in my profile page.
+- **job offers** - As a user I want to be able to see and access to different job offers from home page.
+- **most liked publications** - As a user I want to know which publications have been most-liked and access their details page.

 ## Backlog

 List of other features outside of the MVPs scope

-User profile:
-- see my profile
-- upload my profile picture
+- edit my profile username, age, image, email and password
-- see other users profile
-- list of events created by the user
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
+- add likes to publications
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage
+- search posts
+- delete and edit comments
+- edit my own publications
-- ...
+- see most-liked publications
+- moderator can edit, approve and delete user publications
+- admin can edit, approve and delete user publications
+- admin can edit and delete users

 ## ROUTES: